Northeastern Researcher Helps CDC Predict Coronavirus Spread With Mapping Technology

 “You see that area start to light up?”
 He pointed to New York City.
 “New York has a larger risk because the traveling flow is large.
 You see Boston too.”

 He’s a Northeastern University researcher whose mapping technology predicts the spread of infectious diseases like COVID-19.
-“The next few weeks is a crucial time,” Vespugnani said.
+“The next few weeks is a crucial time,” Vespignani said.

 His algorithm uses travel data and information about people’s habits and movements.
 He forecasts Boston will have more coronavirus cases within the next two weeks to a month.